borisf/classyshark-bytecode-viewer/README.md

 The most accurate and measurable way is to look at Kotlin generated executable (.class) files, the same files that both JVM and Android DX tool see.

 ## What
-From every kotlin-compiler generated class file you will see side by side comparison of:
+From every kotlin-compiler generated class file you will see 2 tabs:

 1. Equivalent Java code
 2. Raw class file internals